Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 #### 1.5.2.1.3.
 The id of the session Relation is used as the basis for the authorization code

-This id is implicitly created by crypto-resource-id algo [CRYPTO-RESOURCE-ID.md] and is derived from the private partition event log hash-chain, its owner cert and a secret salt.
+This id is implicitly created by crypto-resource-id algo [CRYPTO-RESOURCE-ID.md] and is derived from the private chronicle event log hash-chain, its owner cert and a secret salt.

-This id can be optimistically delivered in the grant response even before the authority confirms or rejects the session partition creation transaction.
+This id can be optimistically delivered in the grant response even before the authority confirms or rejects the session chronicle creation transaction.

-If the authority subsequently rejects the session partition creation then the only result is that the authorization code itself will be rejected.
+If the authority subsequently rejects the session chronicle creation then the only result is that the authorization code itself will be rejected.

 #### 1.5.2.2. vid-server constructs the authorization grant redirection response

-The session partition id is placed in the authorization code.
+The session chronicle id is placed in the authorization code.
 The session-guard private key is placed in the authorization code.
 An authenticity-id is created (for CSFR prevention) and placed in the authorization code.